dylandru/BaseballCV/README.md

 We are currently in the process of partnering with **[Prep Baseball](https://www.prepbaseball.com/)** to provide open-source amateur baseball datasets and models! **Prep Baseball** believes in the power of open-source software in advancing innovation in amateur baseball, and we are excited to work with them to achieve this goal.

+### *Alfredo Harp Helú*

+The **[Alfredo Harp Helú Baseball Academy](https://www.academiaahh.mx/)** has graciously offered us a collection of videos from their academy to turn into Vision Datasets!
+They are dedicated to being one of the most technologically advanced baseball academies in Latin America, and we are excited to work with them to achieve this goal.

 ## Available Assets

 ### 1. Datasets